7 Stair Lift Myths Debunked

 FACT: While stair lift installations on straight staircases may be more common in certain regions, there are several stairlift models built specifically for staircase that has curves, turns, and/or intermediate landings.

 These types of stair lifts are known as "curved stairlifts".
 To properly fit a "curved" rail on your specific staircase, one of our friendly stairlift experts will come out to your home and take pictures and measurements of your staircase.
 Those pictures and measurements are then sent to our manufacturer so that they can design and build the rail to properly fit your staircase.
-We offer Bruno, Handicare, Harmar and Hawle curved stairlifts.
+We offer Bruno, Handicare, and Harmar curved stairlifts.

 Bruno's curved rail stair lifts are custom made to fit the exact specifications of an individual staircase.